andrew/ultimate-awesome/README.md

 - [free-artificial-intelligence-resources](https://github.com/getvmio/free-artificial-intelligence-resources) - Artificial Intelligence Free Resources | This repo collects 48 of free resources for Artificial Intelligence. 🧠 Embark on your Artificial Intelligence journey with GetVM's AI Explorer!
 This repository is your gateway to cutting-edge AI technologies, featuring a rich collection of free resources, .
 - [free-bash-resources](https://github.com/getvmio/free-bash-resources) - Bash Free Resources | This repo collects 14 of free resources for Bash. 🖥️ Conquer the command line with our Bash Commander repository!
 Explore a rich collection of free Bash learning materials and sharpen your skills in our online playground.
 Essential for system administrators, developers, and .
 - [free-blockchain-resources](https://github.com/getvmio/free-blockchain-resources) - Blockchain Free Resources | This repo collects 25 of free resources for Blockchain. ⛓️ Dive into the revolutionary world of distributed ledger technology with our Blockchain Bootcamp!
 This repository offers a comprehensive collection of free courses, tutorials, and an interactive online Playgroun.
-- [free-cloud-computing-resources](https://github.com/getvmio/free-cloud-computing-resources) - Cloud Computing Free Resources | This repo collects 13 of free resources for Cloud Computing. ☁️ Ascend to new heights with our Cloud Computing Skyline repository!
-Dive into comprehensive educational resources on cloud technologies and explore real-world cloud environments in our interactive play.
 - [free-compiler-resources](https://github.com/getvmio/free-compiler-resources) - Compiler Free Resources | This repo collects 54 of free resources for Compiler. 🛠️ Build the tools that build our software with the Compiler Construction Kit!
 This repository houses comprehensive resources on compiler design and implementation.
 Featuring free courses and an interactive online pla.
 - [free-computer-graphics-resources](https://github.com/getvmio/free-computer-graphics-resources) - Computer Graphics Free Resources | This repo collects 25 of free resources for Computer Graphics. 🎨 Bring your visual ideas to life with our Computer Graphics Studio!
 This repository offers a comprehensive collection of free resources on 2D and 3D graphics programming.
 With courses and an online .
 - [free-control-systems-resources](https://github.com/getvmio/free-control-systems-resources) - Control Systems Free Resources | This repo collects 13 of free resources for Control Systems. 🎛️ Dive into the world of Control Systems with our comprehensive collection of free resources!
 This repository houses curated materials, online courses, and a unique interactive Playground to enhance you.
 - [free-c-resources](https://github.com/getvmio/free-c-resources) - C Free Resources | This repo collects 66 of free resources for C. 🛠️ Master the foundational language of computing with our C Programming Forge!
 This repository offers a comprehensive library of free C resources and an interactive online playground.
 Perfect for beginners learning their first lang.
 - [free-cryptography-resources](https://github.com/getvmio/free-cryptography-resources) - Cryptography Free Resources | This repo collects 17 of free resources for Cryptography. 🔐 Unravel the secrets of secure communication with our Cryptography Codex!
 This repository offers a curated collection of free resources, online courses, and an interactive playground environment.
 Perfect for .
 - [free-css-resources](https://github.com/getvmio/free-css-resources) - CSS Free Resources | This repo collects 33 of free resources for CSS. 🎨 Transform your web designs with our CSS Stylist repository!
 Dive into a comprehensive collection of free resources and an interactive online playground dedicated to Cascading Style Sheets.
 Perfect for web developers and desig.
-- [free-cybersecurity-resources](https://github.com/getvmio/free-cybersecurity-resources) - Cybersecurity Free Resources | This repo collects 14 of free resources for Cybersecurity. 🛡️ Arm yourself with knowledge from our Cybersecurity Arsenal!
-This repository houses an extensive collection of free resources and interactive online environments.
-Essential for anyone looking to enhance th.
 - [free-data-analysis-resources](https://github.com/getvmio/free-data-analysis-resources) - Data Analysis Free Resources | This repo collects 15 of free resources for Data Analysis. 📊 Unlock the power of data with our Data Analysis Toolkit!
 This repository offers a comprehensive suite of free resources, courses, and an online playground to help you master data analysis techniques.
 From .
 - [free-data-science-resources](https://github.com/getvmio/free-data-science-resources) - Data Science Free Resources | This repo collects 50 of free resources for Data Science. 📊 Uncover insights from data with our Data Science Lab repository!
 Offering a comprehensive collection of free resources and an interactive online Playground, this is your research center for mastering data an.
 - [free-data-structures-resources](https://github.com/getvmio/free-data-structures-resources) - Data Structures Free Resources | This repo collects 61 of free resources for Data Structures. 🏗️ Build the foundations of efficient programming with our Data Structures Depot repository!
 Offering a wealth of free resources and hands-on learning opportunities, this is your construction site for ma.